leebase/longreply/_pages/datachatq.md

 ### Warehouse Optimization
 - Right-size warehouses; start small and scale as needed.
-- Use aggressive auto-suspend settings.
+- Use aggressive auto-suspend settings to reduce costs, balancing with caching strategies.

 ### Effective Use of Caching
 - Regularly use snapshots for frequently accessed results.